Superman-jp/SAS_Plotter/files/2D-KDE.rst

 - **group : variable name (required)**

-   group variable. number of groups  must be two.
+   group variable. if group variable is not set, the legend parameter will be ignored.

 - **x : variable name (required)**

-   level variable or midpoint of bins
+   numeric variable as x-axis.

 - **y : variable name (required)**

-   response variable
+   numeric variable as x-axis.

 - **xlabel : string (optional)**